-Appointment of SLO County officer as standby supervisor wont work
+Appointment of SLO County officer as standby supervisor won’t work

 This is apparent now as the County Clerk-Recorder, who is also the Registrar of Voters, has his hands full now preparing for the November general election.
 The District Attorney also has a full plate as does the Public Health Director.

 The problem is not hypothetical because of the tragic death of Third District Supervisor Adam Hill.
-Item 4 proposes that the Stand-by supervisors for District Three are 1) the County Clerk-Recorder; 2) the County Public Works Director; and 3) the County Assessor.
+Item 4 proposes that the standby supervisors for District Three are: 1) the County Clerk-Recorder, 2) the County Public Works Director, and 3) the County Assessor.

 So, if any of these officers take the oath of office to replace Mr. Hill until a regular supervisor is appointed by the governor, then by operation of law, he has “forfeited” his current office and the salary and benefits that go with it.
 This would mean about a 50% cut in pay and an even larger decrease in benefits for each of these officers.
 Why would they do that?

-The appointment of incumbent county officers to serve as stand-by supervisors will not solve the problem of vacancies on the board at a time of a State of Emergency.
+The appointment of incumbent county officers to serve as standby supervisors will not solve the problem of vacancies on the board at a time of a State of Emergency.
 It only offers more trouble for an already troubled county government.

 The comments below represent the opinion of the writer and do not represent the views or policies of CalCoastNews.com.
 Please address the Policies, events and arguments, not the person.
 Constructive debate is good; mockery, taunting, and name calling is not.
 Comment Guidelines